 Office 2016 will offer new security, compliance, and deployment features, giving organizations more control over sensitive data and IT more flexibility in deployment and management.

 Compliance and security controls

 - Data Loss Protection (DLP).
 DLP is now available in Word, Excel, and PowerPoint.
-IT admins can centrally create, manage and enforce policies for content authoring and document sharing.
+IT admins can centrally create, manage, and enforce policies for content authoring and document sharing.
 End users will see policy tips or sharing restrictions when the apps detect a potential policy violation.

 - Outlook Multi-factor authentication.
-Multi-factor authentication now available in Outlook through integration with the Active Directory Authentication Library (ADAL).
+Multi-factor authentication is now available in Outlook through integration with the Active Directory Authentication Library (ADAL).